dillon-min/sdk-bsp-stm32h750-realthread-artpi/projects/art_pi_kboot/README.md

 ### note:
 1, thanks to rt-thread's powerfull hardware, we can use
-   2M uart baud. the first log you can get is 'BOOT'.
+   2M uart baud. the first log you can get is 'ART-PI KBOOT'.
 2, there is a bug in u-boot need to debug futher.(u-boot startup too slowly)
 3, rootfs on spi flash failed, seems kernel/spi driver working failed.
 4, currently art.itb is included with initramfs created from buildroot.